Tigers vs. Nationals Player Props Betting Odds

 Garcia Stats

-- Garcia has 39 hits with five doubles, a triple, three home runs and 11 walks.
-He has driven in 17 runs with two stolen bases.
+- Luis Garcia has 39 hits with five doubles, a triple, three home runs, 11 walks and 17 RBI.
+He's also stolen two bases.

 Garcia Recent Games